-Responsibility for attending and fulfilling the requirements for all aspects of the course resides with the student.
-The professor will not give out lecture notes, repeat information, nor provide replacement copies of material that was provided during regular class hours.
-The course includes a combination of individual assignments, group work, lectures, screenings, and readings.
+Responsibility for fulfilling the requirements for all aspects of the course resides with the student.
+The professor will not give out lecture notes, repeat information, nor provide replacement copies of material that was provided during regular class meetings.

 Students are welcome to bring portable word processing devices (tablets, laptops, airbooks, Acer, anything you got) to class as learning tools to improve your focus and engagement.
 Using your device to access personal or non-course related material is prohibited and may result in having your privileges to use your device in class revoked and/or you being removed from the class.
 See the Student Code of Conduct Agreement for more details.